joeyholland15/aloofcaterpillars/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   "Since using One-for-One, I've felt rejuvenated.
 I was growing sick and tired of eating the same plain turkey sandwich every day.
-This product allows me to experience all of the culinary creativity of other students.
+This product allows me to experience all of the culinary creativity that other students bring to the table.
 Now I look forward to lunch and dinner breaks!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.